COMPUTER GRAPHICS INTERNATIONAL, Shanghai 2023

 CGI is one of the oldest annual international conferences on Computer Graphics in the world.
 Researchers are invited to share their experiences and novel achievements in various fields of Computer Graphics and Virtual Reality.
 Previous recent CGI conferences have been held in Sydney, Australia (2014), Strasbourg, France (2015), Heraklion, Greece (2016), Yokohama, Japan (2017), Bintan, Indonesia (2018), and Calgary in Canada (2019).
 CGI has been virtual between 2020 and 2022 due to the COVID pandemic.

-This year, CGI 2023 is organized by Shanghai Jiao Tong University and University of Sydney, and supported by the Computer Graphics Society (CGS), CGI 2023 will (hopefully) be held as a hybrid event-allowing both onsite and online participation – in Shanghai.
+This year, CGI 2023 is organized by Shanghai Jiao Tong University and University of Sydney, and supported by the Computer Graphics Society (CGS), with the assistance of Wuhan Textile University and the STATE KEY LABORATORY OF COMPUTER SCIENCE (SKLCS), CGI 2023 will (hopefully) be held as a hybrid event-allowing both onsite and online participation – in Shanghai.
 The Visual Computer is the official journal of the Computer Graphics Society.

 The main topics of the CGI 2023 conference are the following: